 Your first impressions of this product is that from looking at how the box is presented – a folding out cube that has clearly been influenced by Apple’s iPod packaging!

 The next thing that strikes you once you pick up the handset is the fact that it has two smaller screens rather than one larger one – there’s the main screen, which is purely for standard display purposes and the other one located below it which is for the touchscreen operation is known as the ‘InteractPad’.

-LG developed the The InteractPad “to offer a more dynamic and optimised interface to users” by adjusting the displayed functions depending upon which menu screen you are in.
-I personally found this a little odd to begin with, but soon got used to using this InteractPad.
+LG developed The InteractPad “to offer a more dynamic and optimised interface to users” by adjusting the displayed functions depending upon which menu screen you are in.
+I personally found this a little odd, to begin with, but soon got used to using this InteractPad.
 It becomes quite intuitive in my experience, especially given my thumbs naturally rest over this part of the phone which makes it easier to use than some other phones where all the functional buttons are with the number pad which means you have to adjust how you hold a mobile phone handset.

-However, in producing a mobile phone handset like the LG KF600 that has a traditional number pad and also a (mini) touchscreen, LG seem to have tried to combine the best of both worlds in terms of operating this phone.
-I personally am really starting to like using touchscreens on mobile phones, however I believe the LG KF600 would have been a better mobile handset if it had not tried to combine the two types of interfaces.
+However, in producing a mobile phone handset like the LG KF600 that has a traditional number pad and also a (mini) touchscreen, LG seems to have tried to combine the best of both worlds in terms of operating this phone.
+I personally am really starting to like using touchscreens on mobile phones, however, I believe the LG KF600 would have been a better mobile handset if it had not tried to combine the two types of interfaces.
 That said, I must say that the software interface of the touchscreen is well implemented, is functional and looks rather cool when you press it, with or without the optional vibration feedback.

 The main screen was one of the first things to strike me when I started using this mobile, compared to most mobile phones released these days, it really does seem small and claustrophobic in use – perhaps the screen size had to be sacrificed due to the cost of including the touch screen feature?